lamamoucattashieu/city_trader_project/README.md

-City Trader
+# City Trader Project

-A simple board-style trading game built with Python.
-Important: The interface only works correctly when run inside WSL (Ubuntu on Windows).
-Do not use Windows Python or macOS — the UI will break.

-Requirements:

-Run these inside WSL:

-pip install game2dboard

-(WSL already includes Tkinter support needed for the UI.)

-How to Run:

-From the project root, inside WSL, run:

-python -m city_trader.ui

-This will launch the interactive board game window.

-Important Notes:

-Use WSL only!
+A Python trading game based on a city graph.
+Features a console interface and an optional graphical board interface.

+# Description

+The goal of the game is to make profit by moving between connected cities, buying goods at low prices, and selling them at higher prices.
+Each move costs fuel, so you have to plan routes carefully and pay attention to market prices.

+# Notes
+The graphical board interface uses the game2dboard library, it uses Python's built-in Tkinter module.

+#Tkinter warning

+If your Python installation does not include Tkinter, the graphical interface will not work.
 The game interface does not render properly on native Windows or macOS.
+For best user experience, use WSL.

 Do not run the game through VS Code’s “Run” button.
 Use a real terminal inside WSL.